St. Louis Floor Hockey League League Rules

 Rosters must be completed before standard registration ends; any registrations after that date are subject to an administrative fee added to the registration price.

-This league is a Men’s league and is competitive in nature.
+This league is a MEN'S ONLY league and is competitive in nature.

 Rosters must contain a minimum of ten (10) and a maximum of fifteen (15) players.

 Teams will not be given their first game until a minimum of 10 players have paid in full.
 Any player who pays an inappropriate fee is ineligible.
 Partial payments or payment plans are not accepted.